kammitama5/kammitama5.github.io/_posts/2021-6-2-Wednesday-June-2nd.md

 - And then I saved enough to get a $200 laptop, and would take workshops at my hackerspace, when I wasn't doing night classes.
 So I guess again, there are so many memories that come flooding back when I think about this OS, and my start, and it feels really weird to be here right now, for summer (even though it's virtual).
 I probably couldn't contain myself if it were on the company's campus lol.
-- I wiped out during my lunch break today, and after work.
+- I wiped out during my lunch break today, and woke up about 15 mimutes before getting back to work (just enough time to make a pot of tea).

 ## And then
 - I got word that I was accepted to [GREPSEC](https://grepsec.github.io/), which I heard about through another PhD student, on a listserve I'm on.